 [Great.]
 Eun rolled her eyes in mock exasperation.
 [Possible death, destruction and woe…]

 [And glory.
 Don’t forget glory.]
 Peter turned and presented a fist.
-Eun raised her own and bumped knuckles with him.
+Eun bumped knuckles with him.
 [Let’s do it.] he projected.
 [Portal us.]

 [Wodec!]
 Kor’Thank reached out, bringing the High Mage into their psychic coterie.
 [Build me a bridge.]

 [As you wish.]
 Wodec replied.
-A flaring point of light leapt into being, burning with reality-warping incandescence that was so bright it brought Peter and Eun’s skeletons into visible relief.
+A flare of light leapt into being, burning so damn bright that it brought Peter and Eun’s bones into visible relief.
 It bounced outward into a spitting, crackling globe, surrounded by spinning rings of quick-changing symbols.
 Otherworldly calculus flickered and shone, reflecting different colors off Peter and Eun’s pupils.

-Fuck yeah, Peter thought as he stepped into its blazing circumference.
+Fuck yeah.
+Peter stepped into the blazing gateway.
 This ain’t no horror movie.

 Without intending to, he expressed an unrepentant, heartfelt grin.